shmorri/docs-casa-prod/3.1.4/source/administration/admin-console.md

 The sections below document the admin console that is available to Gluu Casa administrators after installation.
 Many of the settings are configured during initial setup.
 Once Casa and Gluu are properly configured, follow the [enable methods section below](#enabled-methods) to "turn on" Casa.

-All configuration changes applied via the admin console take effect immediately with no additional actions required such as restarts.
+All configuration changes applied via the admin console take effect immediately with no restart or other actions required.

 ## LDAP

-View the settings Casa uses in order to establish a connection to the underlying LDAP.
+This header contains the settings Casa uses to establish a connection to the underlying LDAP.
 These settings are made by the application installer and there is no need to apply any change afterwards.
 Update these settings only if the application needs to be tested against a different LDAP Server.

 ![local-ldap](../img/admin-console/LDAP-settings.png)